likaihe/weather-integration-service/README.md

   See `src/main/resources/openapi/api.yml` for the full contract and endpoint details.

 improvements:
-need logs,more Error Handling,tracing and etc
+need logs,more Error Handling,tracing and etc, forgot to round the double clean up build.gradle

 assumptions
 - this api is open for public